Musarath-Rahamathullah/Text-Classification/README.md

 Tweets_classification : Code for (Tweets)Text Classification.

-Templates/ my-form.html : Template for text classification interface.
+Templates/ my-form.html : Template for text classification interface.(should be stored in Templates folder)

 example.csv: tweets for testing the classifier.